 With all the sourdough talk in 2020 (find my gluten free sourdough recipe here) I thought I’d change pace with this nut-free, gluten-free bread.
-First things first: This recipe, which has essentially revolutionised bread for a huge number of people, is a grain free, nut free, fruit loaf style adaption of The Life Changing Loaf recipe by My New Roots.
+First things first: This nut free life changing loaf, which has essentially revolutionised bread for a huge number of people, is a grain free, nut free, fruit loaf style adaption of The Life Changing Loaf recipe by My New Roots.
 I am not the inventor – I am a lifelong fan.

 I have been making The Life Changing Loaf for as long as I’ve been gluten free, which is about 5 years.
 Regular gluten free bread always made (/still makes) me feel sick, and I just didn’t see the point in paying an exorbitant amount to feel unwell.
 That said, as my intolerances worsened (the cause of which I’m still paying a small house deposit to figure out) I started to find that the bread didn’t sit well with me.
 Given that I was relatively new to the process of elimination, I didn’t attempt to experiment which aspect of the bread was giving me grief – I just stopped eating it entirely.